sosolimited/Cpp-Handbook/STYLE.md

 } // namespace example
 ```

-### Comments
+## Comments

-Use only single-line comments ("//").
-If your comment spans multiple lines, comment out each line
+Use only single-line comments `//` to document code.
+If your comment spans multiple lines, comment out each line individually.
-individually.

 For inline comments, use `//`, for documentation comments (e.g. of class and method declarations), use `///`.
 The extra slash is a hint to Doxygen and other documentation tools.